 Royal Bank of Canada Stock Report

-Royal Bank’s revenue per share (the red line) has grown at a relatively steady rate over the years, increasing at a compounded average of 5.8% per year in the period shown.
-Earnings per share (the blue line) increased at a higher compounded average of 7.0% per year.
-Book value per share has increased very steadily at a compounded average of 9.3% per year.
-These increases were achieved despite paying out roughly half of annual earnings in cash dividends.
-The earnings spike in 2021 was boosted by a reversal of expected loan losses booked in 2020 that did not materialize.
-But it’s also do to higher than normal business growth in 2021.
-Earnings growth in 2022 was only 1% because of the earnings spike in 2021.
-Earnings were flat in 2023 partly due to higher loan losses.
+Royal Bank’s revenue per share (the red line) has grown at a relatively steady rate over the years, increasing at a compounded average of 6.9% per year in the period shown but with accelerated growth over the past few years.
+Earnings per share (the blue line) increased at a higher compounded average of 8.1% per year and with a sharp increase in the latest year.
+Book value per share has increased very steadily at a compounded average of 8.6% per year which is strong growth given that close to half the earnings are typically paid out as dividends and there has also been modest share repurchases.

 Royal Bank of Canada (RY, Toronto and U.S.)